getmaxun/maxun_docs/docs/robot/retrain.md

 2. Seamlessly adapt to website changes in minutes

-To retrain a robot, simply open the options dropdown on any robot and select “Retrain”.
-Read more in the <a href="/robot/robot-options">Robot Options</a> section.
+To retrain a robot, simply open the options dropdown on any robot and select `Retrain`.